0xSLbK/Greptile/README.md

 A classic Tetris-style puzzle game with a reptilian twist!

-Greptile reviews 200 million lines of code every month for 1,600+ software teams, this is roughly 400 lines.
-I figure that's about 0.0000002% of Greptile's monthly workload

 ## How to Play
 - Use arrow keys (←→) to move pieces